22 Most Beautiful Lakes in Quebec

 12. Lac Sacacomie

-You can hike or even take ATVs into the woods and explore the lakeside for yourself.
-Lake Sacacomie is one of the best places in Quebec to see the colors of autumn.
+Lake Sacacomie is one of the best places in Quebec to see fall colours.

 13. Pink Lake